AutoJenny/blog_ssg/posts/kilt-evolution.md

     <p>The kilt’s evolution—from the féileadh mòr to haute couture—encapsulates Scotland’s resilience and creativity.
 It has been a shroud, a uniform, a protest symbol, and a canvas for art.
 As it adapts to the 21st century, the kilt remains not just a garment, but a narrative woven through time, thread by colourful thread.
 Whether on a Glasgow catwalk or a Canadian high street, it endures as a testament to heritage and innovation—a tartan tapestry still being written.</p>

 ---

-# (You can add main Markdown content here later if needed, but for now,
-# all content is handled by the front matter and the post.njk layout)